Best 5 money saving tips for Black Friday

-Black Friday and Cyber Monday could be the best days to save money on travel, Christmas gifts, courses, tech gears and so much more.
+Black Friday and Cyber Monday could be the best days to save money on travel, Christmas gifts, courses, tech gear and so much more.

 But Black Friday has also left people with credit card debts, regrets and a lot more clutter in the house.
 So what should you do to avoid that, and save some money instead?

-I have learned a few hacks on how to save money, and not feeling guilty for spending afterward.
+I have learned a few hacks on how to save money, and not feel guilty for spending afterwards.

 1- That deal is not necessarily the best deal.

 I believe that because of the current world situation, online deals for Black Friday will be coming from all directions.
-So be careful not to get caught up on the hype.
+So be careful not to get caught up in the hype.

 Brands will use buying psychology techniques to tempt us to buy things we don’t need.